 The shape of the enzyme is vital for its function.
 The shape has an area into which substrate molecules can fit.
 This area is called the active site.
 The key to the function of the enzyme is that the active site shape is complementary to the substrate shape.
 This is not the same shape, but the two will fit together, like a key fits into a lock.
-This is called the lock and key hypothesis.
+This is called the lock and key proteins bend and coil to produce specific 3D shape hypothesis.
 No other substrate molecule will fit, which makes them specific.
 The substrate collides with the enzyme and fits into the active site.
 The reaction occurs and the products are released.